lum8rjack/mssqlcli/README.md

         Host to connect to
   -method string
         Run a specific method
         check                   :       Only check if the credentials work interact                :       Interactive mode
         currentuser             :       Get the current user
+        databases               :       List databases
-        isadmin         :       Check if you are running as a sysadmin systemuser      :       Get the system user
+        impersonate             :       List users you can impersonate isadmin                 :       Check if you are running as a sysadmin linkedservers           :       List linked servers
+        listusers               :       List all users
+        systemuser              :       Get the system user
-        version         :       Get the version of the database server (default "interact")
+        tde                     :       Check if TDE is enabled version                 :       Get the version of the database server (default "interact")
   -password string
         Password